Skip to content

 Setting offsets

-Offsets are configured by writing to /proc/<pid>/timens_offsets from outside the namespace, before the process uses the clock:
+Offsets are configured by writing to /proc/<pid>/timens_offsets from outside the namespace, before any child process enters the new namespace:

 # Format: <clock_name> <seconds> <nanoseconds>